comprodls/libs-engine-mcqsr/Readme.md

 ### Phase 1 - Student/Instructor Experience
 * Define UX MOCK
-* Identify your specific schema elements/aspects (which are not aleady available in comproDLS&trade; Product schema or cannot be mapped to an exiting schema construct.).
+* Identify your specific schema elements/aspects (which are not aleady available in comproDLS&trade; Product schema or cannot be mapped to an existing schema construct.).
 * Define the default/sample **question JSON** - `json/<CODE>.json`.
 You could use following generic schema as a starting point.
 ```javascript
 gdfg